dsbrown1331/aaai-2018-code/README.md

   <img src="figs/noisydemo_bound_error_overAlpha.png" width="350">
 </div>

    - Note that the bounds when c=0 are different than shown in paper.
-We are working on determining the reason for this discrepancy and it is probably due to an error in the original experiment execution and analysis.
+We are working on determining the reason for this discrepancy.

   #### Comparison with theoretical bounds (Table 1 in in [AAAI 2018 paper](https://arxiv.org/abs/1707.00724))